Altalena Affair: History

 For this reason, when it raised anchor on 11 June, no cable was sent to the Irgun command in Israel, for fear that it would fall into the wrong hands.
-These precautionary measures proved fruitless, however, and the following day Radio London reported that the Altalena had sailed from Port-de-Bouc, France, in the direction of Israel with 940 Jewish volunteers and a large quantity of weapons on board.
+These precautionary measures proved fruitless, however, and the following day the BBC reported that the Altalena had sailed from Port-de-Bouc, France, in the direction of Israel with 940 Jewish volunteers and a large quantity of weapons on board.

-The first truce in the 1948 Arab–Israeli War had also begun on 11 June and when the Irgun leaders in Israel learned through the Radio London broadcast of the embarkation of the vessel, they feared that this breach of the truce conditions (i.e., the ban on bringing military equipment and fighters into the country) would be revealed (though in the end, these aspects of the truce were ignored by both sides).
-Menachem Begin decided therefore to postpone the arrival of the ship, and the Irgun staff secretary, Zippora Levi-Kessel, sent a wireless message to the Altalena to stay put and await orders.
-A similar cable was sent to Shmuel Katz (member of the General Headquarters), who was then in Paris, but the ship had already left the day before the message arrived.
+The first truce in the 1948 Arab–Israeli War had also begun on 11 June and when the Irgun leaders in Israel learned through the BBC broadcast of the embarkation of the vessel, they feared that this breach of the truce conditions (i.e., the ban on bringing military equipment and fighters into the country) would be discovered (though ultimately, these aspects of the truce were ignored by both sides).
+Menachem Begin decided therefore to postpone the arrival of the ship, and Irgun staff secretary Zippora Levi-Kessel sent a wireless message to the Altalena to stay put and await orders.
+A similar cable was sent to Shmuel Katz (member of the General Headquarters), who was then in Paris, but the ship had already departed the day before the message arrived.

 On 15 June, Begin and his comrades held a meeting with government representatives, at which Begin announced that the ship had sailed without his knowledge and that he wanted to hold consultations on how to proceed.
 In his diary for 16 June, David Ben-Gurion, the head of the provisional government, wrote:

 Yisrael [Galili] and Skolnik [Levi Eshkol] met yesterday with Begin.
 Tomorrow or the next day their ship is due to arrive: 4,500 tons, bringing 800–900 men, 5,000 rifles, 250 Bren guns, 5 million bullets, 50 bazookas, 10 Bren carriers.
 Zipstein (director of Tel Aviv port) assumes that at night it will be possible to unload it all.
 I believe we should not endanger Tel Aviv port.
 They should not be sent back.
 They should be disembarked at an unknown shore.

-Galili informed Begin of Ben-Gurion's consent to the landing of the ship, adding a request that it be done as fast as possible.
+Galili informed Begin of Ben-Gurion's consent to the landing of the ship, adding a request that it be done as quickly as possible.
 Zippora Levi-Kessel then radioed the vessel to come in at full speed.
-The following day, a working meeting was held between Irgun representatives and Ministry of Defense personnel.
-While the Irgun proposed directing the Altalena to Tel Aviv beach, Ministry of Defense representatives claimed that the Kfar Vitkin beach was preferable, since it would be easier to evade UN observers there.
+The following day, a working meeting was held between Irgun representatives and Defense Ministry personnel.
+While the Irgun proposed directing the Altalena to Tel Aviv beach, Defense Ministry representatives claimed that Kfar Vitkin beach was preferable, as it would be easier to evade UN observers there.
 The ship was therefore instructed to make for Kfar Vitkin.